Blu Hunt: Career

 In 2017, Hunt received recognition for her recurring role as powerful Native American witch Inadu (The Hollow) Labonair in the fourth season of The CW supernatural drama series The Originals.

 From 2019 to 2021, Hunt starred as August Catawnee, the lead engineer and youngest member of the crew aboard the spaceship Salvare, in the Netflix science fiction drama series Another Life.
 It was canceled after two seasons.

 In 2019, Hunt guest starred in the ABC crime drama series Stumptown.

 Hunt made her feature film debut as Danielle Moonstar / Mirage in the superhero horror film The New Mutants, which is part of the X-Men film series.
 The film was originally intended for release in April 2018, but suffered several delays.
 It was released on August 28, 2020.

 Hunt stars as Amelia, the daughter of Sherlock Holmes in the CW series Sherlock & Daughter.

-Hunt co-wrote, produced, and stars in the feature film Replay from director Jason Lester.
+Hunt co-directed, co-wrote, produced, and stars in the feature film Replay from co-director Jason Lester.

 Personal life

 Hunt is queer.
 She admitted that the best part of her leading role in The New Mutants, in which her character is of Native American descent and becomes romantically involved with another woman, was “knowing that I got to be queer and that I got to represent the Indigenous community.”

+As of April 2025, Hunt is engaged to filmmaker Jason Lester.